Adventures in Geocaching — And Other Geography Resources

 When geocaching on a road trip, or even around in your own neighborhood, you can use the activity to learn about the geography, history, culture, and plants and animals of an area.

-There are also nature caches that ask finders to identify trees, leaves, or rocks in an area, or answer questions about a particular landform, like a mountain.
+It’s an opportunity to learn about the environment and ecosystems.
+Caches are often placed in areas with ecological significance, asking geocachers to do things like identify trees, leaves, or rocks in an area, or answer questions about a particular landform, like a mountain.

 And sometimes, locating caches requires you to venture down trails, some of which have markers that tell you about the local flora and fauna.